kstenerud/safe-encoding/safe32-specification.md

 Safe32 Encoding
 ===============

-Safe32 provides a binary data encoding scheme that is safe to be input by humans, or passed through processing systems that expect human readable text.
+Safe32 provides a binary data encoding scheme that is safe to be input by humans, and safe to be passed through processing systems that expect human readable text.

 ### Features: